pablofcastro/AKR/README.md

 *How Lucky Are You to Know Your Way?
 A Probabilistic Approach to Knowing How Logics Pablo Castro, Pedro R. D'Argenio and Raul Fervari.
 KR 2025.*

-The logic is described in the paper but it mainly provides the formula:
+The logic is described in the paper but it mainly implement an algoirthm to check formulas of the type:

 Kr(A,B) >= Q

-Intuitively, it says that the agent knows how to satisfy B from A, given a collection of perceptions.
+Intuitively, it says that an agent knows how to satisfy B from A, given a collection of perceptions.

 # Running the tool